Pluses and Minuses: The New Look at California's $12 Billion Stem Cell Program

 The Proposition 14 "Christmas Tree" and its Implications

-Editor’s Note: The following is an updated version of a chapter from my new book, “Inside California’s Great Stem Cell Experiment.”
+Editor’s Note: The following is an updated version of a chapter from new book, “Inside California’s Great Stem Cell Experiment.”
 The excerpt lays out the vast, new scope of the California stem cell agency and includes information that is not available elsewhere.
+This story was updated as of June 14, 2022.

 Proposition 14, last fall’s ballot measure to save California’s stem cell agency from financial extinction, contains much, much more than the $5.5 billion it sought from the state’s voters.